tbriany/Pursuit-Core-Web-book-e/README.md

 ## Setup Instructions

-1. Clone down this repository and `cd`
+1. Clone down this repository and `cd` to the cloned directory.
 1. Run `npm install`.
 1. Run `psql < db/seed.sql` to create the db and tables.
 1. Run `node db/seed.js` to populate the tables.